jnf/how-not-to-be-lonely/lonely_cascadia_copy.markdown

 So if you've got an important message to convey in a limited medium, be sure to leverage every advantage.

 ￼
 # Advice #3: Use the best tools & practices you find.
 I'm going to be pretty brief here.
 This is a trial and error process, but you don't have to figure it out alone.
 Look around, talk to people who also work remote, and ask them what they've tried.

 Here's three strategies that've worked for me:

-## Screen Hero
+## Screenhero
 I love to pair program.
 It lets me be chatty and productive at the same time.
 It helps me cement my understanding of unfamilir concepts.
 It's another tool in maintaining my relationships with my coworkers.
 And it's damn fun.

-We facilitate near all pairing sessions with Screen Hero.
+We facilitate near all pairing sessions with Screenhero.
 They just came out of beta, and are totally worth your dollars if you're a fan of software that works more often than doesn't.

 ## Go To Meeting || Google Hangouts
 These things are equally terrible, but in different ways.
 I like being part of the conversation, and these are the tools that let me do it.
-In a pinch, they can serve as a bridge for pairing, but Screen Hero is way better.
+In a pinch, they can serve as a bridge for pairing, but Screenhero is way better.
 If text communication isn't cutting it, have a easy way 1to jump into a voice conversation.
 Do it enough that it feels normal to jump into a video call with anyone.
 Seriously, take time to practice transitioning a conversation from a text based format to a video call.

 ## Everybody's remote!